 What to do when you're living with sex drive differences

-unhappy couple Even knowing how common it is doesn't make a sex drive difference in your relationship easier to deal with.
+Even knowing how common sex drive differences are doesn't automatically make it easier to deal with in your relationship.
 Both the partner with the higher sex drive and the partner with the lower sex drive may struggle with feeling unfulfilled, misunderstood, or unappreciated.
 The partner with the high sex drive may feel driven to engage in more sexual activity and frustrated by a lack of participation or willingness from their partner, while the partner with lower sex drive may feel consistently pressured or worry about disappointing their partner.
-Fortunately, you can take steps to decrease the problems associated with mismatched sex drive in your relationship.
+Fortunately, there are tips and techniques you can use to decrease the problems that can come about from mismatched sex drive in your relationship.

 1. Identify the reasons behind your differences